simphony/simphony-mayavi/doc/source/api/plugin.rst

 Plugin module
 =============

-This module is available as a visualisation plug-in for the simphony framework and provides a set of tools to visualize CUDS objects.
+This module ``simphony_mayavi.plugin` provides a set of tools to visualize CUDS objects.
+The tools are also available as a visualisation plug-in to the simphony library.

 .. autofunction:: simphony_mayavi.show.show